BrianHanke/bhgc.ocio/README.md

 **Features**

-- Streamlined to include only the transforms needed for rendering and compositing CG.
+- Streamlined to include only the transforms needed for CG rendering and compositing.
 - Updated role and transform names to be more friendly and descriptive.

 **Installation**